 If you’ve gone through Chapter 7 bankruptcy, some of your debts may be discharged, which means you’re no longer responsible for paying them back.
 With a settled debt, you should have a written agreement stating you’re no longer legally responsible for the debt.

 Most types of debt have a statute of limitations, except for federal student loans.
 This means after debt reaches a certain age, a debt collector can’t sue you for it.
-The statute of limitations on debt varies according to which state you live in, but it usually ranges from three to six years.
+The statute of limitations on debt varies according to which state you live in and by type of debt, but it usually ranges from three to ten years.

 Debt that has fallen off your credit reports